hbctraining/Intro-to-rnaseq-hpc-orchestra/lessons/07_rnaseq_workflow.md

 ## Learning Objectives:

 * Describe and implement the RNA-Seq workflow to align reads to the reference genome
-* Describe tools and methods within the RNAseq workflow
+* Describe tools and methods within the RNA-seq workflow
 * Assessing input and output filetypes

 ## Setting up to run the RNA-seq workflow